bcgov/bcmaps/README.md

 - Source data in /data-raw/census-divisions_statscan is licensed under the Statistics Canada Open License Agreement.
 See LICENSE.StatsCan-OLA in the appropriate folder.

+- Source data in /data-raw/airzones is licensed under the Open Government License - British Columbia.
+See LICENSE.BC-OGL in the appropriate folder.